AbsurdePhoton/image-match-opencv/README.md

 * You can repeat this task many times, images are added only once per folder
 * You can "Clear" the images list to start a new list
 * You can check/uncheck all images, or some of them using the keyword search, or check/uncheck only the selected images, and even invert the selection
+* Special feature thanks to DNN classification: you can search for words describing the image.
+Enter "cat" to check all cats (hopefully, classification is not an exact science).
+You'll have sometimes to find the exact term to search, just take a look at the file /models/imagenet-21k-classes.csv which contains the 21K+ classes!
 * You can hide away (exlude) images, or even delete the corresponding files
 * if you double-click an image with the mouse, a new window will appear with a bigger version + some information